This post may include affiliate links. Thank you for your support.

 - 2-3 TBS Fresh Parsley – roughly chopped

-- Truffle Oil – to taste
+- OPTIONAL to taste Truffle Oil

 Instructions

-- Add liquid: Add in ½ cup of broth to deglaze the pan.
-Use the back of a wooden spoon to scrape up any browned bits that are stuck to the bottom of the pan.
-Stir in the lemon juice and zest.
-Season with salt and pepper.
+- Deglaze, Then Add Liquids: Pour ½ cup of the broth into the pan and use the back of a wooden spoon to scrape up any browned bits that are stuck to the bottom of the pan.
 Slowly pour in the remaining 3 ¼ cups of broth.
 Bring mixture to a boil over high heat.
 Simmer, stirring often, for 9-11 minutes or until orzo is al dente and pasta is creamy.

 Notes

-- You can use any combination of mushrooms you like, or just one variety of mushroom.
+- Mushrooms: You can use any combination of mushrooms you like, or just one variety of mushroom.
 I used a combination of shiitake and baby bella (cremini) mushrooms.
 Please see the post for a complete list of mushroom varieties you can choose from.

-- If your saucepan is narrow, you need to cook the mushrooms in two batches or they will steam instead of turning golden brown.
+- Sauteing Mushrooms: If your saucepan is narrow, you need to cook the mushrooms in two batches or they will steam instead of turning golden brown.
 The recipe is written based on using a narrow saucepan and cooking the mushrooms in two batches.
 If you have a wide pan and can fit all the mushrooms in a single layer, just omit 1 tablespoon of butter from the ingredients and don’t worry about repeating the mushroom cooking process in step 1 – cook them all at once with 1 tablespoon of butter.

 Nutrition